mmichlin66/mmichlin66.github.io/mimbl/mimblAbout.md

 mim.mount( <Parent txtInitColor="brown"/>, document.getElementById("root"));
 ```

 The `Child` component defines a string property `txtColor` that keeps the current color of the "Hello World!" text that the component displays in its `render` method.
-The `txtColor` property is defined using the `mim.prop` decorator, which schedules re-rendering of the component whenever the property value changes.
+The `txtColor` property is defined using the `mim.updatable` decorator, which schedules re-rendering of the component whenever the property value changes.

 The `Parent` component creates an instance of the `Child` component and keeps it in its `child` property.
 The `render` method lays out three `button` elements for changing text color and then specifies the `child` property in the curly braces.
 When the user clicks one of the color buttons, the `Parent` component sets the corresponding color string to the `Child` component's `txtColor` property.
 This causes re-rendering of the `child` component with the new text color.
 Note that the `Parent` component is not re-rendered.